dillonyu/clip/README.md

 # Clip

-Clip is a free and open source clipboard manager tool written in Python.
+Clip is a clipboard manager tool written in Python.

 ## Features